duneroadrunner/SaferCPlusPlus/README.md

 ### TXScopeItemFixedConstPointer

 ### TXScopeOwnerPointer
 TXScopeOwnerPointer is similar to boost::scoped_ptr in functionality, but more limited in intended use.
-In particular, TXScopeOwnerPointer is not intended to be used as a member of any class or struct.
+In particular, as a scope object, TXScopeOwnerPointer should not be used as a member of any class or struct that is not iself a scope object.
 Use it when you want to give scope lifetime to objects that are too large to be declared directly on the stack.
 Also, instead of its constructor taking a native pointer pointing to the already allocated object, it allocates the object itself and passes its contruction arguments to the object's constructor.

 usage example: